Martha Ankomah: Personal life and education

-Ankomah was born in Accra, Ghana, as the first-born of her single mother, Ankomah recalled encountering several challenges during her childhood.
-She is an alumna of Adabraka Presbyterian Junior High School, Labone Senior High School and Jayee University College.
+Ankomah was born on November 21st, 1985 as the only child of her mother.
+She recalled encountering several challenges during her childhood.
+She is an alumna of Adabraka Presbyterian Junior High School, Labone Senior High School, and Jayee University College, all located in Accra.
+Ankomah stated in an interview with the host of the Okukuseku show, that she wished she were married with three children, but said she would wait on God.

 Career

-According to her, she delved into acting through her cousin in 1994.
-After taking part in several auditions for movies, and acting in some television serials and film productions, she entered into Next Movie Star, where she was placed third in the 2007 edition of the reality show.
-Ankomah disclosed during an interview with Hitz FM in 2016 that henceforth she would only consider roles that are morally just and bring about positive change in the society.
-In September 2018, she clarified her position, explaining that she can assume any role in a film as long as it passes a positive message to its audience.
-In 2017, Ankomah was criticized by some film stakeholders when she questioned the superficial narrative of Ghanaian films.
-She expressed concern that the industry need to change the theme of their films to develop.
-Film directors felt her statement was disrespectful and lacking in knowledge of the art of film-making.
-In November 2018, she began a campaign that seeks to encourage young people to read.
+According to her, she began acting in 1994.
+After taking part in several auditions for movies, and acting in some television series and films.
+She entered the Next Movie Star reality show, and placed third in the 2007 edition.
+Ankomah disclosed during an interview with Hitz FM in 2016 that henceforth, she would promote positive change in the society.
+In September 2018, she clarified her position, explaining that she could assume any role in a film as long as it conveyed a positive message to its audience.
+In 2017, Ankomah was criticized by some film stakeholders when she questioned the superficial narratives of Ghanaian films.
+She expressed concern that the industry needed to change the themes of its films in other to develop.
+Film directors felt her statement was disrespectful and lacked merit in knowledge of the art of filmmaking.
+In November 2018, she launched a campaign to encourage young people to read.